CSB-KaracaLab/BINDKIN/README.md

 ## Docking run analysis

 The scripts in the directory `BINDKIN\scripts_etc\C_shell_scripts_for_HADDOCK` and the commands given below works in Unix environment.
 For Windows, Unix terminal can be installed via Windows Store application.
-Despite there may be stability issues, Unix terminal in Windows also can be used for executing the shell scripts and the commands explained below.
+Despite there may be stability issues, Unix terminal in Windows also can be used.

 For the scripts to be able to analyze multiple HADDOCK runs, the downloaded directories should contain a common string in their names.
 The scripts were written in a way that they will accept the directory names that start only with the string "`BINDKIN_`".

 To edit the names of multiple directories, the command named "_rename_" can be used.
-Install "_rename_" by using the command given below:
+Using the command given below, "_rename_" is installed via terminal:
 ```
 sudo apt install rename
 ```

 The scripts were written in C shell language.
 Consequently, they should be executed using C shell.
-Using the command given below, C shell can be installed in terminal:
+Using the command given below, C shell is installed in terminal:
 ```
 sudo apt-get install csh
 ```